Design Our Digital Future

 - Continue on to a university engineering degree and a career path as a professional engineer through Lakehead University’s transfer program

 Graduates of the technology program have been successful in positions working with electrical power generation, electrical power distribution, industrial automation and controls, telecommunications, computer networking, engineering firms, electrical and electronic design, electronics repair and maintenance, and the electrical trades, to name a few.
-See our employer page to find out some of the companies that hire our graduates.
+VIEW … a list of companies that hire our graduates …

-Graduates of the three-year program often have the advantage in hiring situations and tend to go on to advanced positions including design and managerial positions and tend to earn a higher salary.
-Also, graduates of this program have the opportunity to finish their Electrical Engineering degree with Lakehead University, through Lakehead’s college transition program.
+Graduates of the three-year program often have the advantage in hiring situations and go on to advanced positions including design and managerial positions and tend to earn a higher salary.